 When you make a final payment on a car loan, the lender is supposed to send you a copy of your car title with no liens.
 Most of the time this happens in a timely fashion.
 There are some cases, however, where there may be a delay.

 In these cases you will need to have proof that the lien has been satisfied.
 This is usually a receipt for your final payment or the loan details showing a balance of zero.

 This delay in sending you your lien free title may be unacceptable if you have an emergency expense to cover.
 In this scenario, you will need to provide the lender with proof that you satisfied your previous loan.

-Similar to the first scenario, the lender will file paperwork to receive a replacement title to record their lien on.
+Similar to the first scenario, the lender may be able to file paperwork to receive a replacement title to record their lien on.

 This option is not available in all states and not all lenders are willing to follow this procedure.
 If the lender agrees, this is one way to get a title loan without the car title.

 Use Case 4: The Title is in multiple names

 In this scenario you don’t have the title because it is in multiple names.
 Perhaps you and your spouse.
 Maybe your spouse has the title and you want to get a title loan without having the document.

-Unfortunately, in this case you will not be able to get a title loan without the title.
+Unfortunately, in this case you will not be able to get a title loan without the title in most states.
 You and the other person listed will need to visit the lender and complete the loan paperwork.

 Some states require lienholders to participate in the Electronic Lien and Title Program.
 This allows lienholders to place and release liens electronically, eliminating the need for placing liens on hardcopy paper titles.